-- Distribute and complete the relationship reflection activity.
-If time allows, you may choose to take up answers as a class.
+- Distribute and complete the relationship reflection activity or This is What I Think Quiz.
+If time allows, you may choose to take up the reflection as a class.
 (10 min) - Lead the On the Street Interview activity for group reflection.
 (30 min) - Clearly explain that the presentation is about sexual assault, relationship abuse, and healthy relationships and reiterate audience expectations.
-(5 min)
+(5 min) - If you cannot dedicate class time to the preparation activities, show your class the 5 minute Student Orientation video at www.farfromtheheart.com on the education page.